 In addition to the courses listed, at designated points in their programs of study students are required to complete with a passing grade a seminar course.
-Students must complete the Junior Seminar during the quarter prior to beginning their first Practicum course as a requirement to graduate from an Associate's degree program.
+Students must complete the Junior Seminar during the quarter in which they finish the Associate's degree requirements to graduate from an Associate's degree program.